Mason Student Opportunity Fellowship

 - When appropriate, a detailed budget for any expenses up to $500.
 A budget narrative should explain line items wherever needed.
 Non-consumable equipment or supplies should be returned to the college on completion of the project.

 - One confidential letter of support from the Reed faculty member who is sponsoring the project.
 The letter need not be long, but should address the student’s readiness for the project and ability to complete the project successfully.
 The letter can be uploaded online or emailed directly to Jolie Griffin, URC Administrator, at email@example.com.
+Please make sure you contact your letter writer with adequate advance of the deadline.

 March 16, 2022 at 12:00 p.m.
 Late or incomplete applications will not be accepted.